katonage/pluvianus/README.md

 * Compute Original Fluorescence Traces: Calculates the mean fluorescence under each component's contour.
 The component traces can be viewed by selecting `Data` in the Temporal Widget. `Data neuropil` is calculated as the mean of all pixels not belonging to a component.
 These raw traces can be compared to the results of CaImAn.
 * Compute Temporal Maximum of Residuals: Computes the temporal maximum of three types of residuals.
 You can view these under "Display" in the Spatial Widget.
 The types of residuals are:
     * `MaxResNone`: Subtracts the background (BG) from the original data (Y), and takes each pixel's temporal maximum
-    * `MaxResGood`: Subtracts BG and good components activity (RCM,good) from Y, and takes each pixel's temporal maximum
+    * `MaxResGood`: Subtracts BG and good components' activity (RCM,good) from Y, and takes each pixel's temporal maximum
-    * `MaxResAll`: Subtracts BG and all components activity (RCM,all) from Y, and takes each pixel's temporal maximum
+    * `MaxResAll`: Subtracts BG and all components' activity (RCM,all) from Y, and takes each pixel's temporal maximum
+* Compute Data Array for OnACID files: computes the data array from an OnACID result file and the original movie, and saves it as a `.mmap` file.
+Only results with the parameter `pw_rigid = False` can be used!
+The original movie's format can be `.hdf5`, `.tiff`, `.npy`, or `.mmap`.
+If the movie consists of multiple files, they must be selected and passed in temporal order!
+Calls the `apply_shift_online` function on the original movie and the shifts stored in the result.

 ### Export menu
 "Export" lets you export various data: